Shymaa2611/Voice_Emotions/README.md

 The **Voice Emotion Detection Application** is a web-based tool for analyzing and detecting emotions in audio files.
 Built using **FastAPI** with **Jinja2** for templating, the app provides an intuitive user interface for audio playback and emotion visualization.
 The application is containerized using Docker, ensuring a consistent and reproducible deployment environment.

+We leverage a **fine-tuned Whisper model by OpenAI** for accurate voice-to-text transcription, which serves as the input for emotion detection.

 ### DEMO
 [Watch ](media/project.mp4)

 ## Features

-- **Emotion Detection**: Automated emotion detection from audio samples.
+- **Emotion Detection**: Automated emotion detection from audio samples using a fine-tuned Whisper model.
 - **Audio Playback**: Seamless audio playback with real-time emotion visualization.
 - **Web Interface**: A responsive and user-friendly interface built with HTML, CSS, and JavaScript.
 - **Dockerized Deployment**: Easy deployment using Docker.